GetDKAN/dkan-tools/docs/structure.md

 To accomplish this separation, DKAN Tools projects will have the following basic directory structure, created when we run `dktl init`.

-    ├── backups           # Optional for local development, see the backups section below ├── docroot           # Drupal core
+    ├── backups           # Optional for local development, see the DB backups section ├── docroot           # Drupal core
     |   └── modules
     |       └── contrib